Best 6-Person Tent For The Ultimate Camping Experience

 Season: 3-season ⸱ Living space: 86.11 sq. ft. ⸱ Center height: 80″ ⸱ Weight: 20 lbs.
 15 oz.

-With an impressive 56 sq. ft. of vestibule space, 86.11 sq. ft. of interior space, and a bounty of storage options in the tent roof and walls, the NF Wawona 6 is among the most livable tents out there.
+The North Face Wawona 6 stands out as the most livable tent in our list, offering an impressive 56 sq. ft. of vestibule space, 86.11 sq. ft. of interior space, and abundant storage options in the tent roof and walls.

 But this shelter has a lot more to offer than just a sh*t ton of storage and living space.